khalil-alhaj01/aftershock_forecast/README.md

 - **figures/**: Directory containing figures and plots generated during analysis.
 - **README.md**: Project description and setup instructions.
 - **aftershock_forecasting_full_analysis.ipynb**: Jupyter Notebook for full analysis.
-- **convLSTM.ipynb**: **Main notebook for the project**, which includes all model training, evaluation, tuning, binning, graphing, and results analysis.
-This notebook is where the core ConvLSTM model is implemented and optimized.- **data_reader_and_PINNs_omori_experiments.ipynb**: Python script for reading the Southern California catalogue and converting it into a structured CSV file.
+- **convLSTM.ipynb**: **The central notebook of the project**, responsible for all aspects of model development, including training, hyperparameter tuning, evaluation, and performance optimization.
+This notebook also handles data binning, visualization, and result analysis, serving as the core component for implementing the ConvLSTM model and generating key insights.

+- **data_reader_and_PINNs_omori_experiments.ipynb**: Python script for reading the Southern California catalogue and converting it into a structured CSV file.
 - **.DS_Store**: A system file for macOS (can be ignored).

 ## Installation Instructions